Sapa, Mississippi

 Sapa is an unincorporated community in Webster County, in the U.S. state of Mississippi.

 History

-Sapa was founded in the 1880s, when the railroad was extended to that point.
-A post office was established at Sapa in 1889, and remained in operation until 1935.
-The name "Sapa" may be derived from the Choctaw meaning "cornfield", although folk etymology holds the name is derived from a question, i.e. "Say, Pa!
+Sapa was founded in the 1880s, when the railroad was extended to there.
+A post office was established in Sapa in 1889, remaining in operation until 1935.
+The name "Sapa" may be derived from Choctaw meaning "cornfield", although folk etymology holds the name is derived from a question, i.e. "Say, Pa!
 What are they going to name this place?"